 The Office of the Associate Vice-President (Students) oversees Student Affairs, consisting of the Registrar's Office, Enrolment Services, and Student Services.
-Student Services consists of the Accommodated Learning Centre, the Counselling and Career Services, the First Nations, Métis, and Inuit Student Services, the Health Centre, and Scholarships and Student Finance.
+Student Services consists of the Accommodated Learning Centre, Counselling and Career Services, Health Centre, Indigenous Student Affairs, and Scholarships and Student Finance.
 Details of services provided by each of these units, as well as by the Registrar's Office, are available elsewhere in this Part of the Calendar.